rodneypuplampu/multi-modal-chatprompt-from-scratch/README.md

 # Check if service is running
 if curl -f http://localhost:8501/_stcore/health; then
-    echo "✅ Banking RAG Dashboard is running at http://localhost:8501" else
+    echo "✅  RAG Dashboard is running at http://localhost:8501" else
     echo "❌ Deployment failed.
 Check logs with: docker-compose logs" exit 1